serverless/blog/posts/2017-10-20-make-serverless-graphql-api-using-lambda-dynamodb.md

 # {"data":{"greeting":"Hello, Jeremy."}}
 ```

+# Creating the database

 In the real world, virtually any service that does something valuable has a data store behind it.
-For example, suppose users have nicknames that should appear in the greeting message.
-We need a database to store the nicknames, and we can expand our GraphQL API to update them.
+Suppose users have nicknames that should appear in the greeting message; we need a database to store those nicknames, and we can expand our GraphQL API to update them.

 Let's start by adding a database to the resource definitions in `serverless.yml`.
-We need a table keyed on the user's first name, which we define using CloudFormation, as well as some provider configuration to allow our function to access it.
+We need a table keyed on the user's first name, which we define using CloudFormation, as well as some provider configuration to allow our function to access it:

 ```yml
 # add to serverless.yml